Ulster University - Belfast

 Construction Management

-The construction industry is evolving dramatically in terms of how projects are planned, financed, and delivered, and competent construction managers are in high demand.
-This course develops the competencies required for you to establish yourself as a leader in this field.
-You will explore a range of core topics including project, financial, and dispute management; procurement; organisation and leadership; legal studies; and built asset management.
+The construction industry is evolving dramatically in terms of how complex projects are planned, procured, financed and delivered.
+Competent construction managers are in high demand must be at the forefront of this change.
+This course will develop the core competencies required for you to take a lead in the delivery of built assets that will help shape future resilient, healthy and sustainable communities.
+You will explore a range of topical issues centred around the core themes of project, financial and dispute management; construction procurement; organisation and leadership; legal studies; and built asset management.

 Work placement / study abroad